 Barberville Falls Preserve

-Rensselaer Plateau Alliance is the proud new owner of the Barberville Falls Preserve.
-This 92-foot waterfall is one of the most iconic spots on the Plateau.
-We thank The Nature Conservancy for entrusting us with this beautiful preserve and transferring it to us along with enough funding to match two grants for improving infrastructure at the site.
+Barberville Falls is now owned and stewarded by the Rensselaer Plateau Alliance.
+The 92-foot waterfall is one of the most iconic spots on the Plateau.
+RPA thanks The Nature Conservancy for entrusting us with this beautiful preserve and transferring it to us along with enough funding to match two grants for improving infrastructure at the site.

 About Barberville Falls

-A dramatic waterfall on the western edge of the Rensselaer Plateau, Barberville Falls is emblematic of the area's natural treasures.
-The 140-acre property features an excellent and healthy example of a hemlock-northern hardwood forest.
+Barberville Falls is an iconic waterfall on the western edge of the Rensselaer Plateau, emblematic of the area's natural treasures.
+The 140-acre Barberville Falls Preserve features an excellent and healthy example of a hemlock-northern hardwood forest.
 It's free of invasive species and home to spring ephemeral wildflowers and diverse wildlife.

 Above the falls, the Poesten Kill drains about 35 square miles of the Rensselaer Plateau — an area from Dyken Pond on the north to Taborton on the south.
 The stream flows down this dramatic waterfall and then passes through a deep gorge.